samperrone25/todo-list-springboot-hibernate/README.md

 Architecture: postman <---(Spring web mvc / springboot)---> program <---(hibernate)---> local pgsql

-The program was later dockerized with a dockerfile and connected to the local postgres server using the host.docker.internal address.
+The program was later dockerized with a dockerfile and connected to the local postgres server using the "host.docker.internal" string.
 Postman again confirmed that it worked.